opauloh/testing-react-apps/README.md

   needed to interact with the DOM.
 Also includes handy helpers like autocleanup

-- `@testing-library/jest-dom` is a library that adds helpful assertions to `jest` for interacting with the DOM, i.e:
+- `@testing-library/jest-dom` is a library that adds helpful assertions to `jest` for interacting with the DOM, it should be preferred to use the helper methods because they will be mor useful with the error message i.e:

 ```js
 // instead of: